Token Negotiation is how a website discovers tokens it can use

-- Attestation based negotiation, by which a website provides an attestation signed by a token issuer's trust key, showing that the token is intended to be usable on that website;
+- Capability based negotiation, by which a website provides an attestation signed by a token issuer's trust key, showing that the token is intended to be usable on that website;

-- Expectation based negotiation, by which a token declares being able to do certain things (e.g. let the website receives up to 1ETH in payment).
+- Expectation based negotiation, by which a token declares being able to do certain things (e.g. let the website receives 1ETH in payment).

 Negotation can be passive or active.

-In a passive negotiation, the website declares what tokens can be used on the website
+In a passive negotiation, the website declares the negotiation method and scope in

-<meta> element.
-In a browser, the user is
+<meta> element, as seen in TokenNegotiationExamples.
+In a browser, the user is preseneted

-preseneted with a TokenBar.
-The user can click the tokens in the
+with a TokenBar.
+The user can click the tokens in the token bar

-token bar any time to make that token "active" in the current session.
-It's possible
+any time to make that token "active" in the current session.
+It's possible for the

-for the user to not to choose anything in the entire session and the user is not
+user to not to choose anything in the entire session and the user is not forced to